 C++ Structure Example

-Let us take an example to illustrate the structure in C++.
+Let's consider an example to demonstrate the syntax in C++.

 Example